 - Latin America, U.S. and Puerto Rico

-With the spread of Zika in more than 70 countries and territories, Americares continues its efforts to educate families on how to prevent the disease while providing supplies to help protect them from mosquitoes that carry the Zika virus.
+With the spread of Zika and other mosquito-borne diseases, Americares has continued its efforts to educate families on prevention while providing supplies to help protect them from mosquitoes that carry the Zika virus.

 Helping Families Protect Against Zika

-Throughout Latin America and the Caribbean, where infection rates are highest, Americares is working to ensure hospitals and clinics have the medicine, supplies and support for prevention programs to address this health crisis and provide the best possible care.
+Throughout Latin America and the Caribbean, where infection rates have been highest, Americares continues working to ensure hospitals and clinics have the medicine, supplies and support for prevention programs to address this health crisis and provide the best possible care.
 Since prevention is the key to controlling Zika, protection kits with repellent, bed nets and educational materials have been distributed to families and pregnant women in El Salvador, Colombia and Haiti.

-In the southern United States and Puerto Rico, Americares is providing 300,000 cans of OFF!® aerosol repellent to protect low-income and uninsured families from mosquitoes that could be carrying the Zika virus.
-The repellent, donated by SC Johnson, is being delivered free of charge to clinics, health departments and nonprofit partners.
-Most recently, Americares has been working with The Salvation Army to distribute 70,000 cans of OFF! in Puerto Rico.
+In the southern United States and Puerto Rico, Americares provided 300,000 cans of OFF!® aerosol repellent to protect low-income and uninsured families from mosquitoes that could be carrying the Zika virus.
+The repellent, donated by SC Johnson, has been delivered free of charge to clinics, health departments and nonprofit partners.
+Americares also worked with The Salvation Army to distribute 70,000 cans of OFF! in Puerto Rico.

 Overall, AmeriCares has provided more than $1.5 million of aid to combat the Zika Virus across Colombia, El Salvador, Haiti, Puerto Rico and the United States.